 Heaphy Tramping Tips

 - Carrying unnecessary weight on the Heaphy Track should be avoided, as you have to carry it a long way, so thoughtful preparation to eliminate non-essential items will prove wise.
-Hint: You can send excess luggage to Rongo Backpackers / Karamea Farm Baches and they will store it for you for free.
+Hint: You can send excess luggage to Rongo Dinner, Bed & Breakfast / Karamea Farm Baches and they will store it for you for free.

 - Good preparation before walking the track will ensure you have a safe and enjoyable tramp.
 Check the Department of Conservation (DOC) website before setting off to check on track conditions, closures, hut maintenance schedules and other information that may influence your adventure.
 Hint: Koura (Crayfish) Point (between Kohaihai Shelter & Heaphy Hut) is potentially dangerous at high tide.
 Please check tide times to avoid this section at high tide.
 Printable High Tide Tables are available for download from the Department of Conservation.